hakaishi/nobleNote/README.md

 ## Installation

-Note for Windows users: Binary releases can be found on the releases page of this github repository
+Windows: Binary releases can be found on the releases page of this github repository

+Debian based Linux distributions (Ubuntu):

+`sudo apt-get install noblenote`

-Requires at least Qt 5.0 or newer.
+Building from source requires at least Qt 5.0 or newer.

-It can be build using the QtCreator IDE.
+It can also be build using the QtCreator IDE.

 ## Building From CLI